Irreversible entropy production, from quantum to classical: Entropy production in quantum processes

 We consider here the same map as in Eq.~(\ref{Qgen_global_map}).
 No assumptions are made about either the environment or the unitary.
 Let $\rho_S = \sum_n p_n |n\rangle\langle n|$ and $\rho_E = \sum_\nu q_\nu |\nu \rangle\langle \nu|$ denote the eigendecompositions of the initial states of $S$ and $E$.
 Moreover, we introduce bases for the final reduced states $\rho_S' = \sum_m p_m' |\psi_m\rangle\langle \psi_m|$ and $\rho_E' = \sum_\mu q_\mu' |\phi_\mu\rangle\langle \phi_\mu|$, which will in general differ from the bases $|n\rangle$ and $|\nu\rangle$.
 At the stochastic level, we now consider the following protocol.
 We first measure both $S$ and $E$ in their respective eigenbasis $|n\rangle\otimes |\nu\rangle$.
 Next, we evolve them according to a global unitary $U$ and finally we measure them in the bases $|\psi_m\rangle\otimes |\phi_\mu\rangle$.
 The last measurement is performed in the eigenbases of the reduced density matrices $\rho_S'$ and $\rho_E'$.
 This choice ensures that the ensemble entropy of $\rho_S'$ remains unaffected by the measurement backaction \cite{Santos2019,Elouard2017a}, even though it kills any quantum correlations present in $\rho_{SE}'$.
 For other choices of the final measurement scheme, see~\cite{Manzano2017a} and also \cite{Park2017}.

 The quantum trajectory is specified by the four measurement outcomes $\gamma = \{n,\nu,m,\mu\}$, which occurs with path probability

 In order to build a fluctuation theorem one must now establish the backward process, corresponding to the time-reverse evolution with unitary $U^\dagger$.
 The key observations of Ref.~\cite{Manzano2017a}, however, is that this backwards process is not unique.
 The arbitrariness comes from the choice of initial state $\tilde{\rho}_{SE}$ for the backwards evolution (see Fig.~\ref{fig:FT_Manzano}).
 Different choices, as we now show, lead to different expressions for the entropy production.
+This is also intimately related to the notion of Petz recovery map, a systematic way of building reverse processes for general quantum channels, as considered in~\cite{Kwon2018c}.

 For the moment, let us leave $\tilde{\rho}_{SE}$ unspecified.
 We consider a backward process where $\tilde{\rho}_{SE}$ is first measured in the basis $|\psi_m\rangle\otimes |\phi_\mu\rangle$, then put to evolve with $U^\dagger$ and finally measured one more time, now in the basis $|n\rangle\otimes |\nu\rangle$.
 The corresponding backward trajectory probability will thus be